Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 A second code!
 Things were certainly progressing well.

 ### Code 3 - Implement the rest of the op-codes.
 This was my first big refactor.
-I split out nearly all the code written so far into its own object: `Synacor9000()`.
+I split out nearly all the code written so far into its own class: `Synacor9000()`.

 This reduced the core project down to only a few lines of code.